Are Cursive Handwriting and Phonics Magic?

 Time, however, was still a factor.
-There were still some significant challenges.
+There was never enough of it.
+Significant challenges remained..

 Many of my students did not like school.
 They had experienced environments where drills, worksheets, and workbooks took up much of their time.
 It seemed that the love of learning had been sucked out of their daily experience.

 I understood my challenge.
 These students needed to regain their love of learning.

 Learning Should Be Fun

 Sadly, there was very little in the way of fun when it came to school for these students.

 I am convinced that learning should be fun and exciting.
 This is the best way to take in new information.
 If you enjoy doing something, you are going to take every opportunity to do it.
 When something excites your mind you are going to pay attention to it.

 I embraced Charlotte Mason’s approach to learning.
 The core of her approach centers around the gifts and callings the Lord has placed in each child.

 Children are naturally curious and want to learn.